Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-Both daily newspapers are foreign owned but provide contrasting viewpoints.
-The PNG Post-Courier, founded in 1969, is owned by a subsidiary of Rupert Murdoch’s News Corporation, and the rival National is owned by a prominent Malaysian logging company with a major timber and investment stake in the country.
-Papua New Guinea’s only television station, EM TV, is owned by Fiji Television Ltd. The state-run National Broadcasting Corporation is also a significant media company, and the major commercial radio network is run by partly Fiji-owned PNG FM Pty.
-Ltd., operating Nau FM and Yumi FM.
-The internet is unrestricted by the government but is accessible to less than 5 percent of the population.
+Two foreign-owned but opposing daily newspapers dominate the country’s media.
+The PNG Post-Courier, founded in 1969, is owned by a subsidiary of Rupert Murdoch’s News Corporation, and the rival National is owned by a prominent Malaysian logging company with major investments in the country.
+Papua New Guinea’s only television station, EM TV, is owned by Fiji Television Ltd., but the country is moving to establish its own state-run television channel.
+The state-run National Broadcasting Corporation operates two radio stations—Karai National Radio and Kundu Radio Services.
+Also broadcasting in the country are two private stations, Nau FM and Yumi FM, which are controlled by the partly Fiji-owned PNG FM Pty.
+Ltd. The internet is unrestricted by the government but is accessible to barely 5 percent of the population.